 How about you?
 New Year’s resolutions trashed or on track?
 How has the first month of 2014 treated you?
 What hopes do you have for the rest of the year?

 Thank goodness my mom retains her sense of humor.
 Actually, in a lot of ways she’s more childlike than ever.
 Not just because her mental capacity is shrinking, but because her world has much less stress, less anxiety, less worry.
-Her natural, fun loving, silly self is beginning to show through, a side I’ve rarely… Continue reading More Convos With My Mom
+Her natural, fun loving, silly self is beginning to show through, a side I’ve rarely seen.
+I’m enjoying it quite a bit!

 I’m a shopper….and I love it.
 I love looking at pretty things, even ones I can’t afford, from cars to jewelry to shoes.
 I love the stores, the lights, the clearance racks, finding a great bargain, checking out a new place and being pleasantly surprised.
 I love the sense of many possibilities I get when I walk in to a store.
 Is that PERFECT pair of jeans or handbag or sweater waiting for me in here?
 I shop secondhand a lot too, which I think justifies the occasional retail purchase.
 Right?
 (Wink!)

-You know what happy people do?
 They sing in the rain.
 They smile in the face of adversity.
 They pick themselves up after a fall.
 They see the glass as half full, representing hope instead of the half emptiness of despair.
 They laugh.
 They make jokes during stressful moments.
 They pursue hobbies.
 They love.
-I’m… Continue reading Shiny, Happy People

 I’m learning.
 Every single day.
 A new world awaits!

 I’m reblogging this from A Day In The Life of Lunchy.
 It’s SO heartwarming to see good, caring people out there.
 It restores my faith in humanity.
 Thanks to God that Cocoa got to spend her final days with someone who loved and cared for her, like every living being should.